nboneh/VoidTrack/README.md

 Requires OpenAL (use the following to install): sudo apt-get install libopenal-dev

-Controls:
+Controls: <br />
-right/left arrow keys - turn
+right/left arrow keys - turn <br />
-space - jump (hold for big jump, tap for short hop) p - pause (Use arrow keys to look around) cannot be used in countdown or gameover or victory screen ESC - exit
+space - jump (hold for big jump, tap for short hop) <br />
+p - pause (Use arrow keys to look around) cannot be used in countdown or gameover or victory screen <br />
+ESC - exit <br />

 Took 100+ hours